StanfordGeospatialCenter/SGC_Boilerplate/Stanford_Locator_Service_Use.md

 ### Are You an R User?

-Stanford Libaray's Claudia Engel maintains a repo with scripts for using the Stanford Geocoding Service in R. Find them here: [https://github.com/cengel/ArcGIS_geocoding](https://github.com/cengel/ArcGIS_geocoding)
+Stanford Library's Claudia Engel maintains a repo with scripts for using the Stanford Geocoding Service in R. Find them here: [https://github.com/cengel/ArcGIS_geocoding](https://github.com/cengel/ArcGIS_geocoding)

 ### For More Information